bsarfo/dataviz-project-template-proposal/README.md

 https://vizhub.com/bsarfo/de65e41bff6a4c3eba54992b263e1dc9, So, in week 9, I combine insights into a more cohesive dashboard.
 Adding annotations and highlighting key findings, which display top-selling models, regional differences and country-specific sales volume

 ## Week 10
 So for week 10 I added an interactive scatter plot to visualize how sales vary from year to year, showing the types of BMW cars with the highest sales across different countries.
 Each bubble represents a country, with its color indicating the type of cars and its sales volume reflecting popularity.
-Let the visualisation also include checkbox filters that let users toggle sales on or off, dynamically updating the chart to focus on specific countries. https://vizhub.com/bsarfo/368d3fb0366c4af4bb996f6185e2aa28 I also combine insights into a more cohesive dashboard.
-Adding annotations and highlight key findings, top-selling models, regional differences, total sales volume, average selling price, and yearly sales trend https://vizhub.com/bsarfo/3b706d93b27048c7a9a72e3df3286b92 (https://vizhub.com/bsarfo/552194b3e4e64f9188be2a3e222d5bf0 I also added a Bar Chart with Hover of the year with the highest volume of BMW Sales, which was inspired by Prof Curren's week 10 lecture
+The visualisation also includes checkbox filters that let users toggle sales on or off, dynamically updating the chart to focus on specific countries. https://vizhub.com/bsarfo/368d3fb0366c4af4bb996f6185e2aa28 I also combine insights into a more cohesive dashboard.
+Adding annotations and highlighting key findings, top-selling models, regional differences, total sales volume, average selling price, and yearly sales trend https://vizhub.com/bsarfo/3b706d93b27048c7a9a72e3df3286b92 (https://vizhub.com/bsarfo/552194b3e4e64f9188be2a3e222d5bf0 I also added a Bar Chart with Hover of the year with the highest volume of BMW Sales, which was inspired by Prof Curren's week 10 lecture